Skip to Main Content Skip to Footer Content

 5. Hang Insulated Curtains

-Thermal curtains are another way to insulate windows.
+Thermal curtains are another way to stop cold air coming through windows.
 If you keep them closed, they help your home retain heat in the colder months.

 6. Recaulk Windows and Doors